BAM-PFA/bampfa-workflows/filenames/filenaming-documentation.md

 ---

-### Audio material cataloged in the BAMPFA audio database (WIP)
+### Audio material cataloged in the BAMPFA audio database

+**(WIP)**

 Files can be either born-digital or digitized audio cassettes.
-Examples are primarily guest speakers in the BAMPFA film program (guest filmmakers in the theater, Q&A sessions, etc.).
+Examples are primarily guest speakers in the BAMPFA film program (guest filmmakers in the Osher theater, Q&A sessions, etc.).

 Metadata about these materials is found in the BAMFA audio FileMaker database .
 The recording ID number in the filename is parsed on ingest to our digital repository to link descriptive metadata with the files.